Paratalanta hyalinalis

 Paratalanta hyalinalis, the translucent pearl, is a species of moth of the family Crambidae.
 It was described by Jacob Hübner in 1796.

 Description

 The wingspan of Paratalanta hyalinalis can reach 28–35 mm.
-The translucent wings are whitish or yellowish, crossed by thin pale brown lines.
 The moth flies from June to July depending on the location.
 They are active after dark.
 The larvae are oligophagous (feed on only a few types of food) and eat nettle, Verbascum thapsus and Centaurea jacea.

 Distribution

 This species can be found in most of Europe, but has also been recorded from North Africa, including Libya.